sdcio/docs/docs/user-guide/configuration/target-profiles/connection-profile.md

 * `operationWithNS`: Activates proper namespacing for the `edit-config` RPC operation attribute in NETCONF.
 * `useOperationRemove`: If set to true, SDC utilizes the NETCONF operation `remove` rather than `delete`.
 * `preferredNetconfVersion`: Selects between NETCONF versions `1.0` or `1.1`.
+* `commitCandidate`: Selects the datastore on the target for applying the config to.
+Defaults to `candidate`, but can be set to `running` if the target does not support a `candidate` datastore.

 ```yaml
 apiVersion: inv.sdcio.dev/v1alpha1